awsdocs/amazon-rds-user-guide/doc_source/custom-creating.md

    To connect to the DB instance as the master user, use the user name and password that appear\.
 **Important**
 You can't view the master user password again\.
 If you don't record it, you might have to change it\.
 If you need to change the master user password after the RDS Custom DB instance is available, modify the DB instance to do so\.
-For more information about modifying a DB instance, see [Managing an Amazon RDS Custom DB instance](custom-managing.md)\.
+For more information about modifying a DB instance, see [Managing an Amazon RDS Custom for Oracle DB instance](custom-managing.md)\.

 1. Choose **Databases** to view the list of RDS Custom DB instances\.